About Passkeys and Security Keys

 Key Differences Summarized:

-- Location: Device-bound are on a single device; synced are in the cloud.
+- Location: security keys are on a single device; passkeys are in the cloud.

-- Security: Device-bound offer the highest security; synced are still very secure but with a slightly higher theoretical risk.
+- Security: Both are the most phishing-resistant 2-step options.
+Passkeys are very secure but with a slightly higher theoretical risk.

 Which is Better?